jaime-olivares/vscode-yuml/README.md

 No settings yet

 ## Dependencies
-This extension doesn't have any dependency.
+This extension doesn't have any dependency, despite of *lodash*.
 However, it invokes the diagraming service at [yuml.me](http://yuml.me/)

 ## Issue reporting
 This extension is only a wrapper for the rendering service provided by [yuml.me](http://yuml.me/).